agarciadom/redmine_wiki_backlinks/README.md

 * For each wiki, all the pages that are not the target of any link (*orphan pages*).
 * For each wiki, all the link targets that do not exist yet (*wanted pages*).

 The plugin has been tested with Redmine 2.4, but it should work with Redmine 2.2+, as it is based on the facilities provided by Rails 3.2.
+Some users have reported success with Redmine 3.3 as well (see #7).

 The plugin is available under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html), version 2 or later.